-We are a clinical stage company which commenced active operations in 2014.
+We are a clinical stage company, which commenced active operations in 2014.
 Our operations to date have been primarily limited to organizing and staffing our company, business planning, raising capital and developing our product candidates.
-We have entered into licensing agreements with Bausch Health, for the development and commercialization of MicroPine in the United States and Canada, Arctic Vision, for the development and commercialization of MicroPine and MicroLine in Greater China and South Korea, and Senju, for the development and commercialization of MicroPine and MicroLine in Asia (other than Greater China and South Korea).
-We also submitted an NDA for Mydcombi for pharmacologic mydriasis and initiated our Phase III Chaperone studies for presbyopia.
-However, we have not yet demonstrated our ability to obtain marketing approval, manufacture a commercial scale product or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
-We will need to transition from a company with a product development focus to a company capable of supporting commercial and manufacturing activities in the near future.
+We have entered into licensing agreements with Bausch Health, for the development and commercialization of MicroPine in the United States and Canada, Arctic Vision, for the development and commercialization of MicroPine, MicroLine and MydcombiTM in Greater China and South Korea, and Senju, for the development and commercialization of MicroPine, MicroLine and Mydcombi in Asia (other than Greater China and South Korea).
+We also submitted an NDA for Mydcombi for pharmacologic mydriasis and initiated our Phase III VISION studies for presbyopia.
+However, we have not yet demonstrated our ability to obtain marketing approval, manufacture a commercial scale product or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercial and manufacturing activities in the near future.
 We might not be successful in such a transition.
 In addition, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors during such transition.
 Consequently, any predictions about our future success or viability might not be as accurate as they could be if we had a longer operating history.